COVID-19 at our Long Term Care Centres

 - Residents who test positive for COVID-19 or are identified as a close contact of a known case are isolated and closely monitored.

-- Staff who test positive for COVID-19 are directed to self-isolate and follow Public Health instructions.
+- Staff who test positive for COVID-19 are sent home to self-isolate and follow Public Health instructions.

-- Staff who work with residents who have tested positive or close contacts wear additional personal protective equipment to protect themselves and others.
+- Staff who work with residents who have tested positive or close contacts wear additional PPE to protect themselves and others.

 Confirmed COVID-19 cases in our centres

-While safety needs to be our top priority, staff are also focusing on quality of life for residents to keep their minds and spirits healthy.
+While safety is our top priority, staff also focus on quality of life for residents to keep their minds and spirits healthy.
 Long Term Care and Adult Day Services staff are working to prevent social isolation.

 Staff are also using technology to connect residents with families and friends.
 Window visits are allowed when the weather is nice.
 Outdoor and indoor visits can also occur with loved ones if the home is not in an outbreak or isolation.